OpenCyphal/nunavut/README.rst

 Documentation
 ************************************************

-The documentation for PyDSDLgen is hosted on readthedocs.io:
+The documentation for Nunavut is hosted on readthedocs.io:

-- `pydsdlgen`_ - The python library provided by this project.
+- `nunavut`_ - The python library provided by this project.
-- `dsdlgenj`_ – Command-line script for using `pydsdlgen`_ directly or as part of a build system.
+- `nnvg`_ – Command-line script for using `nunavut`_ directly or as part of a build system.
-- `pydsdlgen template guide`_ – Documentation for authors of pydsdlgen templates.
+- `nunavut template guide`_ – Documentation for authors of nunavut templates.
-- `pydsdlgen contributors guide`_ – Documentation for contributors to the PyDSDLgen project.
+- `nunavut contributors guide`_ – Documentation for contributors to the Nunavut project.
-- `pysdsdlgen licenses`_ – Licenses and copyrights
+- `nunavut licenses`_ – Licenses and copyrights

-PyDSDLgen is part of the UAVCAN project:
+Nunavut is part of the UAVCAN project:

 - `UAVCAN website`_
 - `UAVCAN forum`_